 ** We have seen that laws lag behind social change, in terms of women’s rights, so it is important to critique, tackle, reform and most importantly transform the law so that women can come to be at a level with men, at least in terms of law.

 As women celebrated the new Universal Bill of Women’s Rights (CEDAW), they did not pay adequate attention to the fact that women were not a homogenous group.
 Not all women are ruled by universal laws and norms.
 Some women are poor and illiterate and are primarily governed by customary laws and norms.

-The lawmakers and reformists of CEDAW (the Convention on the Elimination of All Forms of Discrimination Against Women) were not able to address issues such as bride price and polygamy or even female genital cutting (FGM).
-This is the kind of gap that organization such as MIFUMI can fill, because we traverse the borders between international human rights and cultures and norms as they pertain to the lives of ordinary men and women in African communities.
+The lawmakers and reformists of CEDAW (the Convention on the Elimination of All Forms of Discrimination Against Women) were not able to address issues such as bride price and polygamy or even female genital cutting (FGC).
+This is the kind of gap that organizations such as MIFUMI can fill, because we traverse the borders between international human rights and cultures and norms as they pertain to the lives of ordinary men and women in African communities.